If you continue without changing your settings, we'll assume that you are happy to receive all cookies from this website.

 Our Financial Strength

 The Society is directly regulated by the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and it holds permissions to take deposits and give advice on regulated mortgages.
 It is regulated under exactly the same compliance regime as larger societies.
-Its external auditors are Deloitte LLP and it outsources its internal audit requirements to KPMG LLP.
+Its external auditors are PricewaterhouseCoopers LLP and it outsources its internal audit requirements to RSM Risk Assurance Services LLP.

 The most reliable indicators of resilience in the current market are levels of capital and liquidity.
 The PRA’s capital guidance and the Basel 3 requirements are set to maintain the solvency of deposit takers such as banks and building societies.
-The Bath Building Society Group (which consists of Bath Building Society and its wholly owned subsidiary company, Bath Property Letting Limited) has a level of audited capital that is significantly in excess of its current capital guidance level, as set by the PRA.
-Furthermore, the Group’s current high level of profitability is further bolstering its already strong capital position.
-As at 31 December 2015, the Group’s leverage ratio was 8.9% which was more than double the regulatory minimum requirement.
+Bath Building Society has a level of audited capital that is significantly in excess of its current capital guidance level, as set by the PRA.
+Furthermore, the Society’s current high level of profitability is further bolstering its already strong capital position.
+As at 31 December 2019, the Society’s leverage ratio was 11.1% which was more than double the regulatory minimum requirement and its Common Equity Tier 1 Ratio was 31.5%, which is one of the highest of any bank or building society.

-Approximately 75% of the Society’s funding comes from private individuals who save with the Society through traditional retail channels, such as via its Branch and Agency network.
-Approximately 25% of its funding comes from deposits made by small and medium sized businesses, trusts and charities.
-It has a very limited exposure to the wholesale money markets.
+Approximately 77% of the Society’s funding comes from private individuals who save with the Society through traditional retail channels, such as via its Branch and Agency network.
+Approximately 23% of its funding comes from deposits made by small and medium sized businesses, trusts and charities.
+It has no exposure to the wholesale money markets.
 As is common with most deposit takers, all of the Society’s share and deposit investors are protected by the Financial Services Compensation Scheme under the standard rules of that scheme.

 The Society takes a proactive approach to the management of arrears on its mortgage loans and it sets aside allowances for loan impairments using a prudent policy.

-Please contact the Deputy Chief Executive at firstname.lastname@example.org if you would like a copy of the Society’s Basel Pillar 3 disclosure.
+Please contact us if you would like a copy of the Society’s Basel Pillar 3 disclosure.